wp-plugins/easy-page-flip/readme.txt

 Easy Page Flip is a plugin where you create a Virtual Magazine in few clicks.

-Attention: For oldest users if you have a problem with this new update, please remove your custom single.
+Attention: For oldest users if you have a problem with this new update, please remove your custom single and page.

 = Languages: =